pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 - There's no malloc/new/free dynamic memory allocation for real time application (but using heavy stack local variables, so you need to run it through static memory analyzer if you are really concerned about implement this in mission critical hard real time application).

 # The Background
-I believe the concept and mathematics of (linear) MPC should be attainable from the undergraduate control system engineering student's level of mathematical sophistication.
+I believe the concept and mathematics of (linear) MPC should be attainable with the undergraduate control system engineering student's level of mathematical sophistication.
 With that in mind, I made a compact MPC library (without dependence on big library like Eigen) where the main goal is for the student to learn the MPC concept (I've made decision to sacrifice speed to get best code readability I could get) while still capable of tackling real-time control system implementation (the code is computed in **~100 us**!
 See *Some Benchmark* section below).

 The MPC formula derivation can be described as (I'm using Jan Maciejowski's *Predictive Control with Constraints* as reference, great book btw) :
 ![MPC derivation](Penurunan.png "Click to maximize if the image rescaling make you dizzy")